WorkloadAutomation/HCL-AI-Data-Advisor-for-IBM-Workload-Automation/README.md

 ## AIDA installation
 To install AIDA, run the following procedure:

- 1. Accept the product license by setting the LICENSE parameter to "**accept**" in the common.env file located in the [docker_deployment_dir] directory.
+ 1. Accept the product license by setting the LICENSE parameter to **accept** in the common.env file located in the [docker_deployment_dir] directory.
  2. To use custom SSL certificates for AIDA, in the <install_path>/nginx/cert folder replace aida.crt e aida.key with your own files (do not change the default names).
  3. Verify that the `DWC_PUBLIC_KEY` parameter in the common.env file is set to the DWC public key of the Liberty SSL certificates.

 	If you are using custom certificates for the DWC, replace the `DWC_PUBLIC_KEY` value accordingly.
  4. In the common.env file, set the ``OPENSSL_PASSWORD``  parameter.
 This parameter will be used to generate an encryption key to hide the IBM Workload Automation engine credentials.
+(According to ISO, passwords must be encrypted inside the database).
  5. If you want to customize the installation parameters, edit the common.env file.
 For details, see  [Configuration variables](#configuration-variables).
  6. Optionally, from [docker_deployment_dir], run the command